manymoments/manymoments.github.io/_posts/2023-02-19-rand-and-consensus-2.md

 ---
 title: Randomization and Consensus - synchronous binary agreement for minority omission failures
-date: 2023-02-19 04:00:00 -05:00
+date: 2023-02-19 06:00:00 -05:00
 tags:
 - dist101
 - randomness
 author: Ittai Abraham
 ---

-Continuing the series on simple ways where randomization can help solve consensus.
+Continuing the series on [simple ways](https://decentralizedthoughts.github.io/2023-02-18-rand-and-consensus-1/) where randomization can help solve consensus.
 The model is **lock-step** (synchrony) with $f<n/2$ **omission** failures.
 We know that in the [worst case](https://decentralizedthoughts.github.io/2019-12-15-synchrony-uncommitted-lower-bound/) reaching agreement takes at least $f+1$ rounds.
 Can randomization help reduce the expected number of rounds?
 In the post, we show a simple randomized consensus algorithm including a simple weak coin protocol.

 ### Adaptive adversaries

-As in the [previous post]() and in any use of randomness, we need to make sure that the randomness is *unpredictable* and that the adversary can only *adapt* to the randomness when it's too late for it to matter.
+As in the [previous post](https://decentralizedthoughts.github.io/2023-02-18-rand-and-consensus-1/) for crash failures and in any use of randomness, we need to make sure that the randomness is *unpredictable* and that the adversary can only *adapt* to the randomness when it's too late for it to matter.

 Here we show how to build a weak common coin against a *weakly adaptive adversary*.